 You must plan a trip to Spiti Valley in winter months with few buffer days in hand.
 The roads from Shimla to Kinnaur to Kaza might also close at several places due to heavy snowfall.
 Sometimes the roads might get closed for more than a week or even a month as happened a few years back.

-Hence, that means you should not have anything critical back home to take care in case such a
+Hence, that means you should not have anything critical back home to take care of in case such a road blockage happens.
+A road blockage of a couple of days is pretty common on a trip to Spiti Valley in winter months like February.

 Snowfall could be common in winters

 You should expect snowfall in Spiti Valley in February as well as on the way when you travel from Kinnaur Valley towards Spiti.
-Starting January, Spiti Valley starts to receive snowfall and it becomes common in the month of February and March especially.
+Starting January, Spiti Valley starts to receive snowfall, and it becomes common in February and March especially.

 Hence, you should plan your trip with this thing in mind that you might either get stuck in snowfall or have to return in between back home due to snowfall.